 Are You Experiencing An Emergency Dental Situation?

-Here are guidelines on how to handle common oral discomforts and injuries, and when these require emergency dental care or common dental services:
+Here are guidelines on how to handle common oral discomforts and injuries and when these require emergency dental care or common general dental services:

 See Dr. Welinsky as soon as you feel discomfort or pain.
 Refrain from using products like Orajel for prolonged periods of time since this only hides the issue.
 However, over-the-counter pain medications and Orajel can be used until you’re able to be seen in the office to keep pain under control.
 Use a cold compress if you’re experiencing any swelling.

 Broken, Chipped, Or Cracked Tooth

 Rinse your mouth with warm water and apply a cold compress to your face.
 Go to Welinsky Dental Center right away.
 If the tooth was broken or chipped, bring the tooth fragment wrapped in wet gauze or a wet towel if possible.
 Depending on the damage, Dr. Welinsky will recommend a restoration option that’s the right choice for you.

 It’s easy to panic if you lose your tooth due to trauma.
 However, try your best to remain calm and retrieve the tooth.
 Rinse it off gently to get rid of any dirt or debris, but don’t scrub as it can damage the tooth.
 Put the tooth in a cup of milk or saliva to preserve it longer.
 The dentist may be able to reattach the tooth at the office.
 We also offer tooth replacement options, such as dental implants, if the tooth isn’t viable for replacement.

 Apply ice or a cold compress to the face.
 Go to Welinsky Dental Center or an emergency center immediately.

 Bitten Tongue or Lip

 Clean the area with a wet cloth and place a cold compress on the area to reduce swelling.
 If the bleeding persists or if it is excessive, go to Welinsky Dental Center or an emergency center.